dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 #### Must

 1. Provide the legal framework for some form of Ambient Attribution that the investors and contributors are comfortable with.
+1. Be able to demonstrate self improvement both in action, and in a model of incentives for all actors

 #### Should